lammps/lammps/doc/src/Build_extras.rst

 -----------------------

 To build with this package, you must download and build the MS-CG library.
-Building the MS-CG library and using it from LAMMPS requires a C++11 compatible compiler and that the GSL (GNU Scientific Library) headers and libraries are installed on your machine.
-See the lib/mscg/README and MSCG/Install files for more details.
+Building the MS-CG library requires that the GSL (GNU Scientific Library) headers and libraries are installed on your machine.
+See the ``lib/mscg/README`` and ``MSCG/Install`` files for more details.

 **CMake build**\ :